 Query: Hello doctor, My son is 7 years old.
 He has diarrhea with a lot of blood in it.
 He goes to the washroom almost 20 times in day and night.
 The doctors say he has IBD.
 They are giving him steroid medicine to stop his blood in stool and inflammation in the intestine.
 What would you suggest to take, or...
 Read Full »

-Do you have a question on Inflammatory Bowel Disease or Ibd?Ask a Doctor Online
+Do you have a question on Immunosuppresants or Crohn's Disease?Ask a Doctor Online